Back to The Signal

 Layer 4: Behavioral signals on signup

-- Field-fill ordering — real users fill top-to-bottom.
-Scripts submit all fields at once.
+• Field-fill ordering — real users fill top-to-bottom.
+Scripts submit all fields simultaneously.

-- Mouse movement before click — real users have natural jittery paths.
+• Mouse movement before click — real users have natural jittery paths.
+Scripts have zero or perfectly straight paths.

-- Honeypot fields — a hidden form field real users never touch; scripts fill everything.
+• Honeypot fields — a hidden form field real users never see; scripts fill everything.

 Layer 5: Risk-tiered verification